Skip to content

 JAX function transformations are extremely flexible

 Inspired from JAX, PyTorch has recently implemented function transformations via torch.func.
-To our knowledge, these cannot yet handle of the same complexity as in JAX (especially enabled by Equinox), and at this stage designing a package that fully relies on torch.func for its utility could be problematic.
+To our knowledge, these cannot yet handle of the same complexity as in JAX (especially enabled by Equinox), and at this stage designing a package that fully relies on torch.func for its usability could be problematic.
 At some point, this would be very interesting.

 CryoJAX is simple to maintain